nlmaca/Wowza_Installers/README.md

 # Wowza Installers
 I got tired to run the same commands over and over again when i was testing with wowza.
 So i made some installers for it.
-I mainly focus on Ubuntu setups, although i have made a 4.7.7 installer for CentOS 7.6
+I mainly focus on Ubuntu setups, although i have make new CentOS installers too when i feel like it.

+## Prerequisites - (free) wowza account
+* Create a free account at wowza.
+After that login and then open this url: https://www.wowza.com/media-server/developers/license
+* you will get straight to the trial form.
+All you have to do is check some boxes and start the request for the developer license
+- If you have an enterprise license, you can use that one.
+Check with Wowza Support if your license is valid for the next version.
+* you have a default installed CentOS 7.x server or Ubuntu 18.04.x server installed

+## update april 29 2020
+- New installer for CentOS 7.7.1908 including Java OpenJDK 11 (run as user with administrator privileges)

 ## Update march 21 2020
 - New ubuntu 18.04.x + Wowza StreamingEngine 4.8.0 incl java 11